cloud-gov/cf-dockerized-buildpack/README.md

 FROM cloud-gov/python
 ```

-You can then add a `docker-compose.yml` to setup ports to be exposed to your
+You can then add a `docker-compose.yml`.
+This file exposes the proper port
-local system:
+to your local system, and also maps your application to the proper location
+inside the container for easy changes.

 ```yaml
 version: '2'